tensorflow/tfjs-website/source/tutorials/custom-operations.md

 * `void setOutput(float value)`

-  * In WebGL, there are no random writes, this sets the output value for the coordinate where the fragment shader is rub (equivalent to `gl_FragCoord = vec4(value, 0.0, 0.0, 0.0)`).
+  * In WebGL, there are no random writes, this sets the output value for the coordinate where the fragment shader is run on (equivalent to `gl_FragCoord = vec4(value, 0.0, 0.0, 0.0)`).

 * `indexType getOutputCoords()`